newageoflight/swapus/readme.md

 A relatively simple utility app for facilitating swaps for e.g. med school placements.

-Written with FastAPI and React.
+Written with FastAPI, MongoDB and React.